Bouncer: Character and personality

-However, British research from the 1990s also indicates that a major part of both the group identity and the job satisfaction of bouncers is related to their self image as a strongly masculine person who is capable of dealing with – and dealing out – violence; their employment income plays a lesser role in their job satisfaction.
+However, UK research from the 1990s also indicates that a major part of both the group identity and the job satisfaction of bouncers is related to their self image as a strongly masculine person who is capable of dealing with – and dealing out – violence; their employment income plays a lesser role in their job satisfaction.
 Bouncer subculture is strongly influenced by perceptions of honour and shame, a typical characteristic of groups that are in the public eye.
 Factors in enjoying work as a bouncer were also found in the general prestige and respect that was accorded to bouncers, sometimes bordering on hero worship.
 The camaraderie between bouncers (even of different clubs), as well as the ability to work "in the moment" and outside of the drudgery of typical jobs were also often cited.

 The same research has also indicated that the decisions made by bouncers, while seeming haphazard to an outsider, often have a basis in rational logic.
 The decision to turn certain customers away at the door because of too casual clothing (face control) is for example often based on the perception that the person will be more willing to fight (compared to someone dressed in expensive attire).
 Many similar decisions taken by a bouncer during the course of a night are also being described as based on experience rather than just personality.